Does your website hinge on a few key conversion points?

 The meaning is probably exactly what you think it is, it is how a person feels or experiences your website and or product or service.
 A simple, direct, and positive experience can lead to more leads, more phone calls, and even more revenue.
 An experience that is arduous, aggravating, and scattered can lead to a higher bounce rate, no leads, no phone calls, and ultimately no revenue.
 This is why it is so crucial to understand not what you think works for your users, but what actually works for them.

 One way to find this out is through testing.
 There are a number of platforms designed to help create and facilitate the the testing of your website visitors as well as a number of different methods for testing.
 The methods I am most familiar with are Split Testing, also sometimes referred to as A/B testing and Multivariate Testing.
+You can apply this type of testing to both desktop users as well as mobile ones, keeping in mind a mobile SEO approach.

 Split testing is the most basic form of user experience or optimization testing.
 It involves the utilization of simple changes to test different layouts, messaging, and behavior patterns for your visitors.
 A split test is comprised of the following pieces: